Spring and summer is the time where we start to see some of the world’s most anticipated sporting events take place.

 Engineering in Motorsport

-Formula 1 is one of the most widely watched sporting events in the world, with just under half a billion people watching the 2014 season.
-The art of Formula 1 lies in the construction of the vehicles that are used.
+Formula 1 is one of the most widely watched sporting events in the world, with just under half a billion people watching the 2014 season, and the art of Formula 1 lies in the construction of the vehicles that are used.

 For example, one of the most important parts of a Formula 1 vehicle is understanding how the vehicle moves through the air, also known as aerodynamics.
 When Formula 1 constructors build the Formula 1 cars, they use the latest technology to make sure that their car is the fastest on the track.